 I learned to talk in Jerusalem and to read in Brooklyn.
-Now I'm a poet, writer, and educator in Philadelphia.
+Now I’m a writer, editor, and educator in Philadelphia.

 I'm a doctoral candidate in English at the University of Pennsylvania.
 My dissertation is on the Anglophone literary history of Zionism, and the appearances and occlusions within it of settler-colonialism's displacements and the Palestinian Nakba.

 In 2014 I received the 92Y/Boston Review Discovery Prize.
 My other poetry awards include a Pew Fellowship in the Arts, a Pushcart nomination, the 92Y/Boston Review Discovery Prize, and two Academy of American Poets university prizes.
 I’m an alum of the University of Michigan MFA program and Oberlin College.